 The United States fielded nearly all of the same team against Spain that it did four days later against England.
 The only difference was at one of the forward spots, where Adam Wolanin played against Spain but was replaced by Ed Souza for the England game.
 The rest were the same, goalkeeper Frank Borghi; defenders Harry Keough and Joe Maca; midfielders Charlie Colombo, Walter Bahr and Ed McIlvenny; and forwards John Souza, Joe Gaetjens, Frank Wallace and Pariani.

-Spain was one of the top teams in the world in 1950, and eventually finished fourth in that World Cup, but the Americans outplayed the Spaniards for the first half.
+Spain was one of the top teams in the world in 1950, and eventually finished fourth in that World Cup, in the but the Americans outplayed it for the first half.
 The goal that gave them the lead came when Pariani first-timed a low cross from the right and put it into the net from just outside the penalty area.

-A version of this article first appeared at Roger’s blog at Big Soccer in August, 2010
+A version of this article first appeared at Roger’s Big Soccer blog on August 31, 2010